 If you’re searching for one of the best beaches in Europe that feels like a well-kept secret, St. Paul’s Bay in Rhodes is calling your name.
 Nestled in the southeast of this iconic Greek island, St. Paul’s Bay offers crystal-clear waters that are so calm, they might as well come with a “no waves allowed” sign—perfect for families looking to splash around without the drama of big waves.

-This little slice of paradise isn’t just about the views (though they are stunning).
-With sun loungers and parasols available for a steal at €5-10, you can bask in comfort.
-Plus, when the sun gets too much, the nearby bars and restaurants have you covered.
+This little slice of paradise isn’t just about the views (though they’re absolutely stunning).
+With sun loungers and parasols available for a steal at €5-10, you can lounge in comfort.
+When the sun gets too much, you’ll find plenty of bars by the beach nearby, offering the perfect escape with refreshing drinks and a cool breeze.

 Say hello to As Catedrais Beach, a stunning marvel on the northwest coast of Spain.
 Officially known as Praia de Aguas Santas, this beauty in Ribadeo, Galicia, isn’t just any beach—it’s like stepping into a grand Gothic cathedral, with 30-meter high buttresses, arches within arches, and sea caves that would make any architect green with envy.